What are Information, Education and Communication materials?

 6. Design multiple IEC materials and link them with similar branding

-In most cases one poster, billboard or advert will not be sufficient to communicate the complexity of COVID-19 and materials may need to be added during different stages of the outbreak and as evidence changes.
-In general, posters and billboards are recommended for raising awareness about one behaviour because people only glance at them briefly.
+In most cases. one poster, billboard or advert will not be sufficient to communicate the complexity of the focal disease, and materials may need to be added during different stages of the outbreak.
+In general, posters and billboards are recommended for raising awareness about one behaviour, because people only glance at them briefly.
 Leaflets and flyers may be more useful for illustrating more complicated behaviours as there is space to break these down into small steps.

-A way to unify multiple support materials under a common umbrella is through common branding.
-This could be a common colour scheme or format or an iconic character that populations can identify with.
-For example in Sierra Leone, a consortium of partners decided to develop a family of superhero characters that they felt people would identify with and defined the personalities of each character.
+One way to unify multiple support materials under a common umbrella is through common branding.
+This could be a common colour scheme, format or an iconic character that populations can identify with.
+For example, in Sierra Leone, a consortium of partners decided to develop a family of superhero characters that they felt people would identify with and defined the personalities of each character.
 These were later used throughout their hygiene promotion campaign.

 7. Quote reputable sources that people trust